-Castonia has coached the Panthers through the final season in the Freedom Football Conference, two years of being a Division III Independent, seven years in the New England Football Conference, and most recently helped usher Plymouth State in as a member of the Massachusetts State Collegiate Athletic Conference (MASCAC).
+Castonia coached the Panthers through the final season in the Freedom Football Conference in 2003, two years of being a Division III Independent (2004-05), seven years in the New England Football Conference (2006-12), and most recently helped usher Plymouth State in as a member of the Massachusetts State Collegiate Athletic Conference (MASCAC) in 2013.

-The Joe Yukica Chapter of the National Football Foundation recognized Castonia's impact on New England college football, presenting him with the Andy Mooradian Award for Outstanding Contribution to Amateur Football in 2015.
+A two-time MASCAC Champion’s Choice Coach of the Year in 2016 and 2017, the Joe Yukica Chapter of the National Football Foundation recognized Castonia's impact on New England college football in 2015, presenting him with the Andy Mooradian Award for Outstanding Contribution to Amateur Football.

-Castonia turned the program after joining the Panthers in 2003.
+Castonia has turned the program around after joining the Panthers in 2003.
 Inheriting a team that was winless in 2002, he was 9-29 in his first four years before guiding the team to four straight winning seasons with a combined record of 33-10 and three straight post-season berths.
-Castonia has a combined record of 50-61 at Plymouth State and a 51-90 head coaching record.
+Overall he has a 74-88 record with Plymouth State.

 The Panthers posted a 9-1 record in 2007 and a championship victory in the ECAC North Atlantic Bowl.
 They followed that with a 10-2 mark in 2008, including the Bogan Division title (7-0), the NEFC Championship and a berth in the NCAA Division III Tournament.
 Castonia led the Panthers to an 8-3 record in 2009 with a third straight post-season berth in the ECAC Northeast Bowl.